aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ##### Amazon QuickSight

 Once you query the data you are interested in analyzing, you can use Amazon Quicksight as a business intelligence service to discover insights about your game data.
+QuickSight works really well for batch analytics with data that has been collected over a time frame of a couple hours, to days, months, even years.
 You can create and publish interactive dashboards and visualizations.
 You can even discover hidden trends and do forecasting using machine learning.
 With Quicksight, you can answer questions about your game - is it too hard?
 Is it too easy?
 Are your players engaged and going to stick around?

+##### AWS Lambda

+AWS Lambda is serverless compute capacity in the cloud, which lets you run code without provisioning or managing servers.
+Lambda will be used as an orchestration tool in this pipeline to execute code that can send data from your game to your AWS analytics pipeline.

+##### Amazon CloudWatch

+Amazon CloudWatch is a monitoring and observability service that provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and more.
+You can instrument your pipeline to send custom metrics to CloudWatch and view these metrics on an automatic dashboard that CloudWatch provides.
+This service works well for visualizing data in real-time.

 ### Unity

 Unity is a cross-platform game engine developed by Unity Technologies that is used to create the core game that will be the basis of this lab.
-Unity uses a C++ runtime and C# for scripting, so to be able to add AWS functionality to the game the AWS SDK for .NET is included as a package in Unity.

 ### Getting Started

 This lab will focus specifically on building out a serverless analytics pipeline and integrating it into a Unity game.
-You will first create an S3 data lake and integrate that into a Unity game using the AWS SDK .NET.
-You will populate the data lake with Kinesis, discover the data using Glue, practice querying the data with Athena, and then create visualizations from the data with QuickSight.
+You will first set up an API Gateway and a Lambda function to send data from your game to your analytics pipeline.
+Then, you will create an S3 data lake and populate it with Kinesis, discover the data using Glue, practice querying the data with Athena, and then create batch visualizations from the data with QuickSight.
+After that, you will use Kinesis Analytics to run SQL queries on your streaming data in near real-time, and view that data as it comes in on a CloudWatch dashboard.

  <a id="TaskPre"></a>
 [[Top](#Top)]

-## Task 1: Setting up Prerequisites and Permissions
+## Task 1: Setting up prerequisites and permissions

  ### Prerequisites

 For the purposes of this lab, you will be using the AWS Management Console as well as Unity.
 You will need to have:

-* An **AWS account** with an appropriate level of permissions to use the services needed for this lab (S3, Kinesis, Glue, Athena, QuickSight).
+* An **AWS account** with an appropriate level of permissions to use the services needed for this lab (S3, Lambda, Kinesis, Glue, Athena, QuickSight, CloudWatch).
 Follow the link to create and activate a new AWS account if you do not have one already: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
 * **Unity 2019.1.0** - Download Unity and Unity Hub from this link: https://unity3d.com/get-unity/download/archive
-* AWS Command Line Interface (CLI) - https://aws.amazon.com/cli/

 This lab works for both Mac and Windows.
-If you already have these prerequisites installed and credentials configured, you can skip to [[Task2](#Task2)]
+If you already have these prerequisites, you can skip to [[Task2](#Task2)]

-### Setting up Permissions
+### Setting up permissions

 First, you will need to create an IAM user with the appropriate permissions needed to do the lab if you do not have one already.
 AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
 It is highly recommended that you do not use the default root user of your AWS account and instead provision your own IAM user for security purposes.